A Virginia title company, rebuilt for the web.

 The Challenge

 Regal Title & Settlement needed more than a website refresh.
-Their existing web presence didn't reflect the professionalism of the firm, and their internal workflows relied on spreadsheets, email chains, and manual order tracking.
+Their existing web presence didn't project the credibility expected of a Virginia title firm, and their internal workflows relied on spreadsheets, email chains, and manual order tracking.

 The brief was to build a complete digital platform: a public site that establishes trust with real estate agents and homebuyers, an admin panel for managing orders and contacts internally, and the infrastructure to support the firm's growth into new Virginia markets.